youngbryanyu/fudstops/README.md

 1. Navigate to [cloud.mongodb.com](https://cloud.mongodb.com/) and log into the Titan Health App account using the credentials in the [credentials document](https://docs.google.com/document/d/1XyIoMjj3yVY9TDJR9R39AVFLrzpDo_KEBhMqWR9ADTs/edit).
 Select the Titan Health App organization and project.
 2. Under the `SECURITY` section on the left, go to `Quickstart`, and scroll down to `Add entries to your IP Access List`.
 Simply click `Add My Current IP Address`, and your device's IP will be granted access to the Database cluster.
 You can also add your IP in to the access list in the `Network Access` section but it's easier to do it through `Quickstart`.

+#### Database Access (Users and Roles)
+There already exists two users that each assume 1 default role.
+They're set up to be authenticated simply through credentials which are contained in the [credentials document](https://docs.google.com/document/d/1XyIoMjj3yVY9TDJR9R39AVFLrzpDo_KEBhMqWR9ADTs/edit).
+1. ReadWriteUser - has read and write access to the Database cluster. **(Stick with this user for development)**
+2. AdminUser - has full administrator access to the Database cluster